mesosphere/dcos-docs-site/pages/1.11/installing/troubleshooting/index.md

   - white space
   - special or hidden characters

-It is recommended that you use the `ip-detect` [examples](/1.11/installing/ent/custom/advanced/).
+We recommended that you use the `ip-detect` [examples](/1.11/installing/ent/custom/advanced/).

 ## DNS resolvers

 You must have working DNS resolvers, specified in your [config.yaml](/1.11/installing/ent/custom/configuration/configuration-parameters/#resolvers) file.
-It is recommended that you have forward and reverse lookups for FQDNs, short hostnames, and IP addresses.
+We recommended that you have forward and reverse lookups for FQDNs, short hostnames, and IP addresses.
 It is possible for DC/OS to function in environments without valid DNS support, but the following _must_ work to support DC/OS services, including Spark:

   - `hostname -f` returns the FQDN
   - `hostname -s` returns the short hostname